-By the end of the fourth year, and each subsequent year until graduation, each student is expected to provide a research report that summarizes accomplishments and sets goals for the coming year.
-This report should be a maximum of five pages, double spaced, plus a feedback cover page completed by their advisor.
+By the end of the fourth year, and each subsequent year until graduation, each student will provide a research report that summarizes accomplishments and sets goals for the coming year.
+This report should include a feedback cover page completed by their advisor.
 This document should include a timeline for completion of the Ph.D. dissertation and an outline of the dissertation.
 Copies of this report will be distributed to members of the student's committee and a copy of the document will be placed in the student's departmental record.
 For the cover page go to www.chem.purdue.edu/forms and click on Research Report Form.